 Abbey Park

-The large beautiful park makes up a large part of the extensive monastery facility.
-Originally designed as a baroque park in 1750 and in 1822 it was replanted as an English landscape garden.
-Visit the Garden of Paradise where fragrant, medicinal or flowering grows all year round, that have been planted according to plans by Walafrid Strabo (9th century).
-The park and pavilions were used by the monks for meditation and a place to relax.
+The sizeable beautiful park is a large part of the extensive monastery facility.
+Initially designed as a baroque park in 1750 and 1822, it was replanted as an English landscape garden.
+Visit the Garden of Paradise, where fragrant, medicinal, or flowering grows all year round, that have been planted according to plans by Walafrid Strabo (9th century).
+The monks used the park and pavilions for meditation and as a place to relax.
 Today, most of the park is publicly available.
-You also can visit only the monastery park for and just pay only entrance to the park.
+However, you can also visit only the monastery park and pay only for entrance to the park.

 Advertisement